 We have incurred operating losses since our inception.
-Our accumulated deficit at March 31, 2005 was \$131.4 million.
+Our accumulated deficit at September 30, 2005 was \$144.7 million.
 We will require substantial expenditures relating to the development of our current and future drug candidates.
 During the three years ended December 31, 2004, we spent 45.5% of our research and development expenses on contract research and development, including:

-- payments to consultants; - funding of research at academic institutions; - large scale synthesis and formulation of compounds; - preclinical studies; - engaging investigators to conduct clinical trials; - hiring contract research organizations for regulatory and clinical functions; and - using statisticians to evaluate the results of clinical trials.
+- payments to consultants; - funding of research at academic institutions; - large scale synthesis and formulation of compounds; - · preclinical studies; - engaging investigators to conduct clinical trials; - hiring contract research organizations for regulatory and clinical functions; and - using statisticians to evaluate the results of clinical trials.

 The above expenditures for contract research and development for our current and future drug candidates will vary from quarter-to-quarter depending on the status of our research and development projects.
-For example, during the first quarter of 2004, we entered a Phase II trial for our lead drug candidate, FodosineTM ("forodesine hydrochloride", or "BCX-1777"), an inhibitor of purine nucleoside phosphorylase.
-In addition, during the fourth quarter of 2004, we initiated a Phase I trial for FodosineTM in cutaneous T-cell lymphoma ("CTCL") and a Phase I trial with BCX-4208 in healthy volunteers.
+For example, during the third quarter of 2005, we initiated a Phase I trial in healthy volunteers for our lead drug candidate, FodosineTM ("BCX-1777"), an inhibitor of purine nucleoside phosphorylase ("PNP").
+Results from this trial will be used to assist in facilitating the design of a proposed Phase IIb pivotal clinical program in patients with T-cell leukemia, using a combination of intravenous and oral formulations of FodosineTM.
+In addition, during the third quarter of 2005, we initiated a Phase Ib clinical trial with BCX-4208, our second generation PNP inhibitor and a Phase II clinical trial in patients with advanced, fludarabine-refractory chronic lymphocytic leukemia ("CLL").
 As these trials progress and additional trials are started in other indications, our costs for clinical studies will increase significantly.
-In addition, the costs associated with the manufacturing of FodosineTM and BCX-4208 will increase as we scale up to the larger production runs required for both clinical development and additional toxicology studies.
+In addition, the costs associated with the manufacturing of FodosineTM, BCX-4208, BCX-4678 and peramivir will increase as we scale up to the larger production runs required for both clinical development and additional toxicology studies required for each of these programs.